 How does that make you feel? is a group exhibition featuring 14 emerging and mid-career Los Angeles-based artists.
 The majority of the artists identify as women, non-binary, and are artists of color.

 The curatorial premise aims to address themes of accessibility in relation to Art and Therapy, respectively.
 Art may seem inaccessible depending on where you’re coming from.
 Let’s be real, galleries and museums can be intimidating and elitist.
-The Southern California Counseling Center has been serving the community with affordable mental health care for over 50 ...
+The Southern California Counseling Center has been serving the community with affordable mental health care for ...

 May 29, 2020

 From Kenneth V. Hardy, Ph.D., Clinical and Organizational Consultant for the Eikenberg Institute for Relationships in New York